 He produces a small bottle of 100% DEET repellent from his fishing case.
 “Be careful with that.
 I’ve had it burn holes in my bags when it spilled.”

-I spritz the repellent onto my arms and legs, then stash the bottle in a ziplock bag in the outermost pocket of my pack.
+I thank him, spritz the repellent onto my arms and legs, then stash the bottle in a ziplock bag in the outermost pocket of my pack.
 If it leaks, it should be safe there.
 The mosquitoes seem to let up slightly: They still hover near me, but no longer dive in for the bite.

 Thunderstorms roll through early in the day.
 I awkwardly put my poncho onto my pack, hoist the pack up, and pull the poncho over my head.
 As I walk, I hold the front of the poncho out in front of me to catch the rain and protect my boots from soaking through.
 Every minute or so, I flip the poncho to one side, letting inches of collected rain spatter onto the ground.

 Mt.
 Katahdin rises sharply from the surrounding landscape, visible from many viewpoints deep within the 100 Mile Wilderness.
 One of these viewpoints is on Nesuntabunt Mountain, a nondescript little bump on my profile map.